This post may contain affiliate links; see site footer for more details.

 You’re not consistent.

 If people have no idea when to expect you, they’re going to forget about you.
 If people have no idea what to expect from you, they’re also going to forget about you.
-Get repeat viewers by establishing a strong brand from the get go and stickin’ to it.
+Get repeat viewers and really build and audience by establishing a strong brand from the get go and stickin’ to it.
 Be consistent in everything from your look, tone, content, and timing so that you are unmistakably you, and you are unmistakably their go-to for whatever it is you do best.

 You’re not being unique.